amanda-lambda/pokemon-sprite-generator/README.md

 ## Train

 To train the network from scratch, I'd highly recommend using a CUDA-enabled GPU.
-It took me about ____ TBD.
-I'd also recommend keeping the default network hyperparameters.
+It took me about 9 days on an nVidia GeForce RTX 2080.
 So, your command to train might look like:

 ```
 python main.py --mode train --save_dir logs